 CARB establishes the official list of eligible vehicles based upon vehicle emissions.

 CAV Decal History & Legislation

 The California legislature adopted programs outlined below to allow single occupancy use of select advanced clean cars in carpool lanes to promote the purchase and lease of the cleanest models.
 CAV decals are issued by the DMV to qualifying vehicles pursuant to CVC §§5205.5 and 21655.9.

 Assembly Bill (AB) 544, signed into law in October 2017, put into place a new program beginning January 1, 2019 that continues to allow single-occupant use of carpool lanes for qualifying vehicles.
-The color for these new decals will change every year, starting with purple for 2019, and orange for 2020.
+The color for these new decals will change every year, starting with purple for 2019, orange for 2020 and blue for 2021.
 Learn more

 Income-Based (IB) CAV Decal Program

 Senate Bill (SB) 957, signed into law in September 2018 authorizes a program beginning January 1, 2020 for CAV decals to be available to new owners of qualifying used vehicles, if specific requirements are met.
 Learn more on DMV's website.